chamambom/azureblueprint-pad/README.md

         - comment out these lines - "see the commented out code" in the blueprint.ps1 powershell file

 4) If its successful , "you wont see any errors " (::)
-5) Navigate to your azure portal and execute the following
+5) Navigate to your azure portal management groups and execute the following
    - publish your blue print
    - Assign your blueprint